Nexxkinn/littleZip/README.md

 ### Features
 - memory-friendly
 - deflate compression by default
-- use few depedencies ( denoflate and std/join )
+- use few depedencies ( pako and std/join )

 ### Usage
 ```ts